Post-scarcity/How do we get from here to there?

 Social change doesn't come by decree from the politicians' halls.
 It always comes from the bottom up, from the young vibrant minds who see clearly and say, "I can see a better way to do things".
 Many grass-roots and open-source type projects are making a real difference in the world right now, so join an existing one or you could inspire others and start your own.

-information freely available to mankind.
+The universal commons is the store of information freely available to mankind.
 It is all about information, and information-management is now the key determinant of success in food production and medical care — and digital fabrication will make information the only non-trivial ingredient in physical goods.
 This trend towards information-rich activities is important because sharing information is non zero-sum, meaning that I can give it to you without diminishing my own supply.
 If information determines the production of other resources, and that information is free along with abundant material and energy, then global abundance should be possible.
-Advanced digital fabrication and universal access to information are expected to improve by several orders of magnitude over the course of the next few decades...is the store of
+Advanced digital fabrication and universal access to information are expected to improve by several orders of magnitude over the course of the next few decades...